- Limit fields returned to improve performance

 If you need information about available fields for an object, there are several places with helpful information:

-Use the Intacct GUI to look up object field integration names through Object Definition pages.
+Use the Sage Intacct GUI to look up object field integration names through Object Definition pages.

 inspectfunction to return many fields names and types for an object, for example: